ssmathistad/blog-ping-id/README.md

 ---

-*Access Token Mapping* -- This is needed to fulfill the access token attribute contracts.
+⭐️ *Access Token Mapping* -- This is needed to fulfill the access token attribute contracts.

+>**Manage the attribute mapping(s) used to fulfill the access token attribute contracts.
+This configuration maps from a persistent grant or other sources into the access token attribute contract.
+For mappings involving a persistent grant, a default mapping should be configured for each access token manager.
+The default can be overridden based on the context of the authentication event of the original grant.**
-1. Go to Applications > Oauth > Access Token Mappings
+1. Go to Applications > OAuth > Access Token Mappings
-2. From Context dropdown, select Client Credentials and Access Token Manager as one of the token managers created above.
+    - From Context dropdown, select Client Credentials and Access Token Manager as one of the token managers created above.
+      - 1st time:
+          - Context: `Client Management`
+          - Access Token Manager: `Todo Token Management`
+          - Click **Add Mapping**
+      - 2nd time:
+          - Context: `Client Management`
+          - Access Token Manager: `Tweet Token Management`
+          - Click **Add Mapping**
-3. Under Contract Fulfillment, select Context and ClientId in the respective dropdowns.
+    - Under Contract Fulfillment, select Context and ClientId in the respective dropdowns.
+      - 1st/2nd time:
+          - Source: `Context`
+          - Vaule: `Client ID`

+---

-*Clients* -- Now comes the client creation to be used by the services to get the access tokens.
+⭐️ *Clients* -- Now comes the client creation to be used by the services to get the access tokens.

-1. Go to Applications > Oauth > Clients
+1. Go to Applications > OAuth > Clients
 2. Add Client
 3. Client Id: todo_client
 4. Name: Todo Client